 What is the Sony C:32:60 error?

 In short, the C:32:60 error has to do with the lens assembly, more specifically the internal focus lens of your camera.
-The internal focus lens is the part of your Sony camcorder that controls the image focus and optical stabilization.
+The internal focus lens is the part of your Sony camcorder that controls the image focus.
 The focus lens is managed by a very precise magnetic field.
 If anything disturbs that magnetic field, the electronic drive circuits that control the lens can and will malfunction.
 When the dreaded Sony C:32:60 error message occurs, your auto-focus will not work nor will you be able to focus the camera manually.

 All Sony camcorders can have this lens error problem.